 Some examples of accidents where fault can be spread among multiple people:

-- Speeding car changes lanes on Interstate 310 but collides with a pickup truck traveling without headlights even though it is nighttime;
+- A speeding car changes lanes on Interstate 310 but collides with a pickup truck traveling without headlights even though it is nighttime;

 - A motorcycle driver “splits the lane” driving between two lanes of traffic and in doing so is hit by a car changing lanes not using its turn signal;

 - An SUV attempts passing a tractor-trailer in a no-passing zone, but the 18-wheeler swerves out of its lane and collides with the SUV.

 Who is at fault in these cases where each party has some responsibility?
 What if you were injured?
 Can you fight for your damages?

 In Louisiana – the answer is YES because Louisiana is a comparative fault state.